Employment Relations Authority Officer

 Personal specifications

-- Technical knowledge - Maintain relevant employment law knowledge to provide procedural advice to parties and to advise Authority Members as to the nature of each claim.
+- Technical knowledge – works to maintain relevant employment law knowledge with the ability to interpret and apply legislation and/or legal documents to enable the provision of procedural advice to parties and to advise Authority Members as to the nature of each claim.

-- Time management skills, being able to prioritize work, identify the difference between urgent and important tasks, and possessing excellent communication and organisational skills.
+- Time management skills, being able to prioritise work, identify the difference between urgent and important tasks, and possessing excellent communication and organisational skills and be able to exercise discretion to prioritise urgent matters to meet deadlines under pressure.

 - Conceptual and analytical skills needed to critically assess issues for the purpose of case management and administration.